vijaycs85/efq_views/README.txt

 that this functionality would have to be emulated in the query class (entity_load() on all related ids.)

-3. Click sorting (table headers) doesn't work for fields.
+3. Click sorting (table headers) doesn't work for fields or entity labels.